Pyranid Logo

 .execute();

-By default, Pyranid will use your database's binary JSON format if supported and fall back to a text representation otherwise.
+By default, Pyranid will use your database's binary/native JSON format if supported and fall back to a text representation otherwise.
+MySQL-family databases bind JSON as text to avoid driver character-set traps.

 If you want to force text storage (e.g. if whitespace is important), specify a binding preference like this: